cloudDDoSonline/BotAW_Shovel_Python/README.md

 # My Developing
 - [x] Translate to English
-- [x] Set Console Title to show wallet in cmd window title
+- [x] Set Console Title to show Wallet and Note in cmd window title
+- [x] Set up to notify error via Telegram (1.
+Create a group, 2.
+Find and add BotXamXi, 3.
+Copy ID of group and paste to bat file)
 - [ ] Add feature to set bag, set land
 - [ ] Add feature stop bot from hour to hour of day